 Make it seem like their idea

 Children love to be in charge; if they had their way, sugar would be the only food group.
 A son who’s convinced using the toilet was his idea will grow more likely to use it again (and paint himself as brilliant in the process).
-If you’re expressive in your pride, your child will be more responsive.
+Try letting him choose his training underwear or his potty, anything that makes him feel in charge.

 Tips for the journey